DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 The HAL provides the ability for any output device that can be controlled by a binary command (on/off, position1/position2, set/reset etc.), or any input that provides a binary signal (on/off, active/inactive, above/below threshold, etc.), to be controlled from |EX-CS| code through a standardised application programming interface (API) defined in class IODevice, irrespective of the type of hardware, the electrical connection or the control protocol that is used.

 The external device may be connected directly to an Arduino pin, a pin on an I2C-connected extender module, a DCC Accessory controller, or another microcontroller connected via a serial or wireless connection.
-The HAL allows any of these options to be used without any changes to the Command Station software, just a couple of lines of text added to the user’s configuration file before building the software.
+The HAL allows any of these options to be used without any changes to the Command Station software, just a couple of lines of text added to the user's configuration file before building the software.
 One line is a #include directive to include the device definition, and the second line associates the device type, and its handler software, with an I/O pin number or range of numbers.
-However, rather than being a specific Arduino I/O pin, this pin number is termed as a ‘virtual pin’ or vpin and is a reference to any kind of ‘end-point’ connected to a local or remote device.
+However, rather than being a specific Arduino I/O pin, this pin number is termed as a 'virtual pin' or vpin and is a reference to any kind of 'end-point' connected to a local or remote device.

-When CS changes a turnout or output, the CS code issues calls in the form **IODevice::write(vpin,value)**.
+When Command Station changes a turnout or output, the Command Station code issues calls in the form **IODevice::write(vpin,value)**.
 The vpin is used to route the call to the correct device handler, and the device handler sends a command to the device being controlled to carry out an action; for example, a digital output is switched to illuminate an LED, or a servo moves the railway track points from one position to another.